-Just about every doctor will tell you that Q-tips aka cotton swabs are NOT recommend for cleaning your ears but did you know they were invented for exactly that purpose?
+Just about every doctor will tell you that Q-tips aka cotton swabs are NOT recommended for cleaning your ears, but did you know they were invented for exactly that purpose?
 And, the idea was inspired by a mom.
-It’s true.

 In 1926, Baby Gays became Q-Tips Baby Gays and later just Q-Tips.
 They were originally marketed for baby care and “adult ear care”.
 Whether you call them Q-tips, cotton sticks, or cotton swabs, there are a multitude of uses for Q-tips for survival.